KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [motiondetector by alexyak](https://github.com/alexyak/motiondetector)

+0. This module is outdated: Abandoned.
+No reactions to issues since years.
+No installation instructions.
 1. There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.